 Market risk is the risk of loss from fluctuations in equity and commodity prices, interest and foreign exchange rates and credit spreads.
 The Fund is exposed to market risk from its investment activities, particularly through its equity holdings.
 The level of risk exposure depends on market conditions, expectations of future price and yield movements, and the asset mix.
 Market risk is inherent in the investments that the Fund holds.
 To mitigate market risk, the Fund invests in a diversified portfolio to include a variety of asset classes, geographical regions and industrial sectors.
 The Fund is also managed by eight separate investment managers, each with different investment styles and strategies, and different benchmarks and performance targets.
 The Fund has a regular rebalancing policy to maintain the asset split close to the agreed asset allocation target.
-Full details of asset allocation and management structure are described in the Fund's Investment Strategy Statement shown on pages 6 to 21 of this report.
+Full details of asset allocation and management structure are described in the Fund's Statement of Investment Principles maintained as a separate document which can be obtained from the Service Director - Finance.